What are your goals for your children?

 “Bobby, I told you to be good at school this morning before you ever got out of the car.
 When I asked you to make sure you understood, you told me that you were going to be good, but then your teacher sent home a bad note.”

 Bobby came home feeling frustrated, confused, and discouraged because he really wanted to “be good” like his dad told him before he got out of the car.
-The message that Bobby might tell himself is, “I am not good.
-Every time I try to ‘be good,’ I mess up.
+The message that Bobby might tell himself is, “I don't know what I am doing and I keep messing up.
 I don’t even know why I bother.
 Maybe I am not a good kid.”

 For the past few years, many of my clients have been 5-10 years old.
 This is a fun age to work with.
 However, many of these kiddos have been referred to me because of poor self-regulation that leads to behavioral problems at home, school, or both.
 When I ask them about behaviors that keep them out of trouble, they almost without exception have told me, “I have to be good.”

-When I ask about specific good behaviors, the results have been inconclusive.
+When I ask about specific good behaviors, they can't tell me.
 Sometimes, they say something like, “I have to do what my teacher says.”
-This is good, but it is a very basic understanding of what is required.
+This is a start, but it is a very limited understanding of what is expected of them.

-In early childhood, the brain of the child is not sophisticated enough to make connections regarding specific processing on how to get goals met.
+In early childhood, a child's brain is not sophisticated enough to make connections regarding specific processing on how to get goals met.
+It's not that they don't want to.
+It is that they can't.

-In other words, the child is not able to necessarily describe the process of “being good” without some specific explanation.
+In other words, the child is not always able to process “be good” without some specific explanation.

 Here is an example: